IIIF/api/source/api/discovery/0.1/index.md

   4.4.
 Otherwise, if `activity.type` is `Delete`, then find the URI of the deleted resource at `activity.target.id` and remove it from the index.
   4.5.
 Add the processed resource's URI to `processedItems`
 5. Finally, find the URI of the previous page at `collection.prev.id` (`pageN1`)
-6. Apply the results of the page algorithm to `pageN1`
+6. If there is a previous page, apply the results of the page algorithm to `pageN1`

 __Target Resource Algorithm__